Panacea Biotec gets $127.3m worth orders for Easyfive-TT from UNICEF, PAHO

 Dr. Rajesh Jain — Panacea Biotec Managing Director said: “We are delighted to receive the notification of UNICEF and PAHO awards for Pentavalent vaccine at this important juncture in Panacea Biotec’s journey.
 As we celebrate India’s 75 years of independence ‘Azadi ka Amrit Mahotsav’, this showcases the growing role India plays to support global health.

 “We are excited to continue to save lives by supporting U.N.
-Agencies and partners for global immunization programs and to bring to market additional vaccines in coming years to meet programmatic needs of UNICEF and PAHO.”
+Agencies and partners for global immunization programs and to bring to market additional in coming years to meet programmatic needs of UNICEF and PAHO.”

 CATEGORIES